KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

 2. Use this link to verify that the distribution you have selected supports Flatpak: https://flatpak.org/setup/

-   2a.
+   a.
 If your distribution does not have Flatpak installed, follow the guide provided to get set up.

-   2b.
+   b.
 To verify that you have installed Flatpak correctly.
 Open your terminal (Ctrl+T) and type in the following command:

          flatpak --version

-   2c.
+   c.
 The latest build of Flatpak currently v1.16.0 is.

 4. Now that you have verified that Flatpak is installed, you can go to your Linux distribution’s software center and search “Bottles”

 5. Install Bottles.
-   5a.
+   a.
 You can also install via the terminal if prefered flathub.org link here:

 6. Before opening Bottles enter this command into your terminal so you can give permission to Bottles to access your file system